 Another common defense in sex crime cases is to argue that the victim has misidentified you as the perpetrator.
 You might argue that due to poor lighting or other circumstances, the victim could not have been able to get a clear view of their attacker.
 Alternatively, you might argue that the police mishandled the identification process, essentially suggesting to the attacker that you were the perpetrator.

 Consent is an available defense in sex crime cases where an element of the crime is that it occurred against the victim’s will.
 With this defense, you are admitting that the sex act occurred, but that it was consensual.
 A consent defense will require you to expose your private affairs, and can therefore be embarrassing.
 It is, however, far better than being a convicted sex offender if it is successful.
 That said, it can be difficult to prove consent, and it may come down to who the jury is more likely to believe.

 In some sex crime cases, it can be argued that the defendant was unable to appreciate or understand their actions due to some kind of mental impairment.
 This defense carries a lot of risk, as you are conceding that the act occurred and that it was against the victim’s will.
 In addition, it will require expert testimony to prove your mental health at the time the act took place, and how your condition prevented you from understanding the consequences of your actions.

 Contact Our Charlotte Sex Crimes Attorneys for Help

 If you’ve been charged with a sex crime, don’t let the prosecution persuade you that you have no hope or talk you into pleading guilty.
-The experienced Charlotte criminal defense attorneys at Randall & Stump, PLLC know how to challenge the prosecution’s case.
+The experienced Charlotte criminal defense attorneys at Randall & Stump, Criminal Defense Attorneys know how to challenge the prosecution’s case.
 We believe that your future is worth protecting, and so we strive to provide our clients with highly-attentive legal representation.
 Contact us today at (980) 237-4579 to schedule a free case consultation.